Russian-Doom/russian-doom-dos/README.md

-# International Doom for DOS
+# Russian Doom for DOS

 This is a sub-project of the main project [Russian Doom](https://github.com/Russian-Doom/russian-doom).